LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 - Clean up obsolete data from the vector database

-Now, let’s look at an example of how to use the re-rank agent in a LangStream pipeline.
-Here’s the full pipeline:
+Now, let’s look at an example of all these steps in a LangStream pipeline:

 ```yaml
 name: "Extract and manipulate text"